Rafael54x/datingapp/README.md

 ## 📱 About The Project

-DatingAppUMN is a modern, intuitive dating application specifically designed for Universitas Multimedia Nusantara (UMN) students.
+UMNDatingApp is a modern, intuitive dating application specifically designed for Universitas Multimedia Nusantara (UMN) students.
 The app provides a seamless platform for students to connect, match, and build meaningful relationships within the university community.

 ### ✨ Key Features